redis/redis-doc/commands/client-unpause.md

-The `CLIENT UNPAUSE` command resumes command processing for all clients that were paused by `CLIENT PAUSE`.
+The `CLIENT UNPAUSE` command resumes command processing for all clients that were paused by a previous call to `CLIENT PAUSE`.

 @return